 Аnja: Bad manners and infidelity are tedious and can make us give up.
 We like people who live their own lives, do pottery, chase butterflies, teach children to draw, and then, for no reason, will agree to participate in a shoot but don't just sit around and wait 'til Hitchcock will invite them to appear in a new thriller.

-Is modelling for your models a hobby or a profession?
+Is modeling for your models a hobby or a profession?

 Marija: It depends.
-Some are in a rush to get everywhere at once, they don't want to think about the longer-term, just do it, and move on.
-Others only want to participate only in those shots that they find useful for their portfolio, or there are some saving for college and refuse any non-commercial projects.
-But most models simply enjoy hanging out with each other, and most really just enjoy the kitty gifs that Anja uses in the group chats.
+Some are in a rush to get everywhere at once, they don't want to think about the longer term — just do it and move on.
+Others only want to participate only in those shots that they find useful for their portfolio.
+There are some saving for college and refuse any non-commercial projects.
+But most models simply enjoy hanging out with each other.
+And most, really, just enjoy the kitty gifs that Anja uses in the group chats.

 Anja: Usually I just use yawning cats.
 But recently I've got really into a gif of a monkey riding a dog.

-How exactly models do interact with each other?
-Which atmosphere is between them: are they rivals or family?
+How exactly do your models interact with each other?
+What is the atmosphere between them: rivals or family?

 Marija: Some of them knew each other, some became friends at shoots.
-Rostok and Zalieskaja made great friends inside of a huge T-shirt while shooting their tests.
+Rostok and Zalieskaja became great friends inside of a huge T-shirt while shooting their tests.